rxdu/quickviz/README.md

 * For GUI applications, imview provides automatic layout management and commonly used UI widgets such as buttons, sliders, and text boxes.

-An app named "quickviz" is provided for data visualization with [libxmotion](https://github.com/rxdu/libxmotion).
+An app named "quickviz" is provided with commonly used data visualization functions (to support development of [libxmotion](https://github.com/rxdu/libxmotion)).
 It also serves as an example of how to use the imview library.
 Design of imview is documented in [docs/imview_design.md](docs/imview_design.md).
+If you are interested in using the imview library in your own project, it's recommended to read this design document first.

 ## Build